★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Data Workflow Lockin

-Workday becomes a system-of-record for workforce and financial processes; multi-year, generally noncancelable subscriptions and high retention indicate strong embedded workflow/data lock-in.
+Workday becomes a system-of-record for workforce, financial and agentic workflows; multi-year, generally noncancelable subscriptions and high retention indicate strong embedded workflow/data lock-in.

 Erosion risks